Zero-Energy Buildings: The Future of Sustainable Healthcare Facilities

 Innovations in Medical Devices: The development of medical devices using materials and processes that are environmentally friendly is another aspect of green chemistry in healthcare.
 This includes devices made from sustainable materials or those designed for reusability or easier recycling, contributing to a reduction in healthcare-related waste.

-Education and Awareness: Promoting education and awareness green chemistry within the healthcare sector is crucial for its adoption.
+Education and Awareness: Promoting education and awareness about green chemistry within the healthcare sector is crucial for its adoption.
 By understanding the benefits of sustainable practices, healthcare professionals can make informed decisions that prioritize patient safety and environmental health.

 Green chemistry in healthcare represents a significant shift towards more responsible and sustainable practices.
 As the industry continues to embrace these principles, it moves closer to achieving a balance between providing high-quality patient care and protecting our planet.